xendit/cards-session-mobile-sdk/README.md

 # Xendit Cards SDK

-A lightweight SDK for integrating card payments into Android applications.
+A lightweight SDK for integrating card payments into Android and iOS applications.
 This SDK provides secure card data collection functionality with built-in validation and 3DS support.

 ## Features